Chase-William/chase-william/README.md

 ### DotDocs *(.Docs)*

 *DotDocs* is an intuitive & reliable documentation generator library for C# projects.
-Currently it produces markdown files for documentation and support for website generation is planned.
+Currently it produces markdown files as documentation and support for website generation is planned.
 The project is being released through chocolatey [here](https://community.chocolatey.org/packages/dotdocs), as well as in Github's releases [here](https://github.com/Chase-William/.Docs/releases).
 Visit [*.Docs*](https://github.com/Chase-William/.Docs) to learn more about the project!

 The diagram below shows a high level flow of *DotDocs* using your local C# project files and processing the information to produce markdown files.